Role-Based Access Control (RBAC)

 • A Write user cannot manage RBAC at all

-When adding subjects, use this format:
+When setting a control-plane or data-plane grant, use this format:

 json